muradbu/winget-script/README.md

 From the latest release download the .msixbundle and .xml file: https://github.com/microsoft/winget-cli/releases

+> Make sure you have the [VC++ v14 Desktop Framework Package](https://docs.microsoft.com/en-gb/troubleshoot/cpp/c-runtime-packages-desktop-bridge#how-to-install-and-update-desktop-framework-packages) installed as well before you do the above!

 Open PowerShell and run (replace file paths to correct locations):

 `Add-AppxProvisionedPackage -Online -PackagePath PATH TO MSIXBUNDLE -LicensePath PATH TO XML -Verbose`